Students who are not in the TRiO Student Support Services (SSS) program should contact

 - Oral testing - if the student needs to have oral testing, a reader can be provided.
 A minimum of 48 hours of advance notice is required to provide this accommodation.

-- Test scribe - if a student qualifies for writing assistance during testing, a scribe can be provided.
+- Test scribe - if a student qualifies for writing assistance during testing, a scribe may be provided.
 A minimum of 48 hours of advance notice is required to provide this accommodation.

 - Extended time - students may be approved for extended time during testing or completing assignments.
 The length of time must be specific, for example, one-half (1/2) time longer.

 Individual tutoring is available at no cost to the students.
-Normally, a maximum of three hours per week is provided for each student.
+Normally, students receive a maximum of three hours per week.
 However, depending on a student’s needs, the number of hours can be increased when justified.
 Students needing tutoring must complete a Tutor Request Form from the SSS Office.

 Sign Language Interpreters